Thomas-Walker-Lynch/project-enviroment/README.md

         push
         rm_tilda_files_tree
         start
-    RT-RPC/
-    rustup/
-    ssh_shine.sh
-    sed_tree
-  Desktop/
-  Documents/
-  Downloads/
-  projects/
-    chessgame/
-    customer_gateway_master/
     subu/
     tm/
-    ws4_master/   <--- a project environment directory
+    ws4_master/   <--- an ensemble directory
       LICENSE
       README.md
-      env/
-         bin/
+      env/  <--- place to put stuff shared within the ensemble bin/
           lib/
           include/
       tmp/
-      uWebSockets/
+      uWebSockets/ <--- resource project directory
-      ws4/   <--- a project home directory
+      ws4/   <--- target project directory
 ```

-Scripts common to all of my projects are in `project_share`.
-This consists mostly of
+Scripts common to all of my projects are in the project `share`.
+I added the following to my
-executables, so I stuck `project_share` under my user `bin` directory.
-I added the
-following to my `.bashrc`:
+`.bashrc`:

 ```
- export PATH=~/bin:~/bin/project_share:"$PATH"
+ export PATH=~/bin:~/projects/share:"$PATH"

 ```

-If you need to modify a script in `project_share` and do not want to share the changes with
+If you need to modify a script in the `share` project and do not want to distribute the
-the team, make a copy of the script in your own bin directory and modify it there.  note
+changes to the team, make a copy of the script in your own bin directory and modify it
-`~/bin` appears before `~/bin/project_share`, so the changed script will get picked up
+there.  note `~/bin` appears before `~/projects/share`, so the changed script will get
-instead of the `project_share` version.
-For project specific scripts put them in
+picked up instead of the `share` version.
+For custom project specific scripts put them in
 the project environment `env/bin`.
-Be sure to add `env/bin` to the path in the
+Be sure modify the default `env/bin/init.sh` script to
+add `env/bin` to the executables search path.
+Also note, that the contents of the `env`
-`env/bin/init.sh` script.

-`project_share` is a repo, and I created it with the commands:
+directory do not get pushed back to the repo, so you will need to make copies of your `env`
+stuff if you want to keep them.

+This is how to clone the `share` project:

 ```
-> cd ~/bin
+> cd ~/projects
-> git clone git@github.com:Thomas-Walker-Lynch/project_share.git
+> git clone git@github.com:Thomas-Walker-Lynch/share.git
 ```

-It is important that each time `project_share` is updated from the repo that an audit is
+It is important that each time `share` is updated from the repo that an audit is done.
-done.
-This is an attempt to prevent mischief from fellow developers.
+With this audit we hope to prevent mischief from fellow developers.
 For example we
 wouldn't want the `pull` to run a program that draws a chu-chu train in the terminal while
-email spaming all our colleauges, or worse.
+email spamming all our colleagues, or worse.
 Pay close attention to the messages printed
 out by git so that you know which files to look at during the audit.

 Now looking under my `projects` directory, and expanding out `ws4_master`: